phajy/DiscDegeneracies/poster/main.typ

 #let poster_spectra = secblock(fill: COLOR_RED)[
   = Simulated Spectra

   As an initial test, we use #smallcaps[SpectralFitting.jl] to simulate high-quality _XMM-Newton_ observations of thin discs, and fit these simulations with thin disc models.
 We then try simulating thick discs at high inclination angles and fit these with thin disc models.
-This is an initial proof of concept and we will simulate a range of discs, coronae, and spacetimes in the future.
+This is an initial proof of concept and we will simulate a broader range of discs, coronae, and spacetimes in the future.

-  // Figure of fit to a simulated spectrum with residuals.

   #place(top + right, dx: 80pt, dy: -80pt, image("logos/spectral_fitting.svg", width: 23%))
 ]